<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 $result | Export-Csv -Path "$([environment]::getfolderpath("mydocuments"))\EmptyGroups$((Get-Date).ToString('MM-dd-yyyy_hh-mm-ss')).csv" -Encoding UTF8 -NoTypeInformation

-groups, to which does a user belong? – see also group members, show
+groups, to which does a user belong? – see also group members, show; group members, show whether members are users or computers

 Get-ADPrincipalGroupMembership someUser | select Name, GroupCategory, GroupScope